Public Health Accreditation

 HCHD was accredited on August 21, 2019.
 Accredited status lasts for 5 years and requires annual progress reports to ensure continuous program and process improvement.
 A list of the state, local and tribal health departments who have achieved accreditation or reaccreditation nationwide is available on the Public Health Accreditation Board Who Is Accredited page.

-The Public Health Accreditation Board is currently showcasing the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:
+The Public Health Accreditation Board showcases the benefits Public Health Accreditation brings to health departments and the communities they serve through the following two videos:

 The accreditation assessment process provides valuable, measurable feedback to health departments on their strengths and areas for improvement.

 A recent report summarizes data collected to assess the impacts of accreditation: